SashaPatsel/coding-drills/testing/06-Stu_Titleize/README.md

 ## Instructions

 * Your task is to write tests for a function that title-cases incoming names.
-For example: `titleize('mr jones')` returns 'Mr Jones'.
+For example: `titleize('mr jones')` returns 'Mr Jones'. "joe shmoe" returns "Joe Shmoe"

-* Proceed as with `disemvowel`, considering:

-  * What constitutes a "representative expected input"?

-  * What is unexpected input?
-How do you want `titleize` to respond to this?

-  * Do you want to allow arbitrarily long names, or impose a cutoff? _Hint_: There's no right answer, here.
-Choose an implementation, and write a test reflecting your choice.

-* Once you've written your tests, run them to ensure they fail.

-* Next, start implementing `titleize`.
-Pass one test at a time.

-* Once you've passed all tests, congratulate yourself!
-Be prepared to explain your tests to the rest of the class.
+We will be writing tests one-by-one.
+Within each sequential folder, you will find a README.
+Follow the instructions therein, then wait for the instructor before moving to the next folder.

 ### Bonus